datacarpentry/image-processing/setup.md

    > ## Instructions for Linux & Mac
    >
-   > Open a terminal and type `jupyter notebook`.
+   > Open a terminal and type `jupyter lab`.
    {: .solution }

    > ## Instructions for Windows
    >
-   > Launch the Anaconda Prompt program and type `jupyter notebook`.
+   > Launch the Anaconda Prompt program and type `jupyter lab`.
    > (Running this command on the standard Command Prompt will return an error:
    > `'conda' is not recognized as an internal or external command, operable program or batch file.` {: .solution }

+   After Jupyter Lab has launched, click the "Python 3" button under "Notebook" in the launcher window, or use the "File" menu, to open a new Python 3 notebook.

 4. To test your environment, run the following lines in a cell of the notebook:
    ~~~